bramwillemse/bw-home/content/_now.md

 - On July, 1st **I started at FedEx** as a front-end developer.
 I will be helping them out within my holy triangle of front-end development, design thinking and teamwork.
 - **I have moved back into my home**.
 Since January 23rd I have been the proud owner of the apartment I had been renting the previous 3,5 years.
 Now, after a seven  month renovation, I have moved back in.
 There is still enough to do, but for now I will enjoy the spoils of a new home and not having to share a living space with anyone.
-- **I am still reading** ['1q84'](https://www.goodreads.com/book/show/10357575-1q84 "Check out the book '1q84' on GoodReads") by Haruki Murakami.
-It is actually three books and I am starting to get bored with it...
+- **I am reading** the appraised Dutch novel ['De Avond is Ongemak'](https://www.goodreads.com/book/show/38344150-de-avond-is-ongemak "Check out the book 'De Avond is Ongemak' on GoodReads") by Marieke Lucas Rijneveld and ['Deep Work'](https://www.goodreads.com/book/show/25744928-deep-work "Check out the book 'Deep Work' on GoodReads") by Cal Newport.
+The latter actually as part as one of my yearly goals to try and get some more focus in my work.

 ## Personal development